JOB OPENINGS

 • Occasionally lift up to 15 pounds.

-• Travel within the WTLS service area may be necessary.
+• Travel within the WTLS service area.
+A valid Tennessee driver’s license is required.

 Compensation & Benefits: